raykin/emacs-conf/Readme.md

 1. on branch master
 start with emacs-starter-kit and add a little custom config.

-2. Add smart tab feature.
-Its hotkey conflict with yas, so we change latter hot key
+2. Add smart tab feature on smart-tab branch.
+Its hotkey conflict with yas, so we change latter hot key so far so good.